 - Alternative Finance blog #2 Unsecured loans: longer term finance with flexible terms for more established small businesses.

-- Alternative Finance blog #3 Invoice / Supplier finance & Merchant cash advances: Short term borrowing to increase cash liquidity for a small business – coming soon.
+- Alternative Finance blog #3 Merchant cash advances: Funding for a business with impaired credit.